dbus2/zbus/book/src/server.md

 ## Taking a service name

-Each connection to the bus is given a unique name (such as ":1.27"), which is enough to be reachable.

-Depending on your use case, and the design of your program and protocol, it might be enough.

-In this example, we would like a simple way to reliably talk to our server.
-We will ask the bus to associate our client with a service name (also called a *[well-known name]*).
-This way, we don't have to lookup the unique name, which would change every time.
+As we know from the chapter on [D-Bus concepts], each connection on the bus is given a unique name (such as ":1.27").
+This could be all you need, depending on your use case, and the design of your D-Bus API.
+However, typically services use a service name (aka *well-known name*) so peers (clients, in this context) can easily discover them.

-To ask for a name, we send a [`RequestName`] method call to the bus, using `zbus::fdo` module:
+In this example, that is exactly what we're going to do and request the bus for the service name of our choice.
+To achieve that, we will we call the [`RequestName`] method on the bus, using `zbus::fdo` module:

 ```rust,no_run